 9.4 Non-personal data.
-We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with third party partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.com or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
-We may also share non-personal information with data analysis services to help us run GOG.com.
+We might process some aggregated and general non-personal data on user behaviour (e.g. sales per region, number of support tickets) and share it with Trusted Partners who work with us to provide GOG services to you (for example, with games developers/publishers selling games on GOG.COM or with payment providers) in order to support, improve or amend GOG services or to help them to improve their products, which you have bought.
+We may also share non-personal information with data analysis services to help us run GOG.COM.
 Fear not, as mentioned above, everything’s anonymised, so you cannot be identified.

 10.2 GWENT.
 When you create a GWENT account, some basic data about you (namely your username, card collection, and statistics) will form a part of your public profile and it will be visible to everyone who views your profile.
 You can disable this function and manage the visibility of your profile through your GWENT account settings at any time.